Quartz watches are one of the most popular options on the market for those looking to buy a watch.

 - Place the wrapped watch face down on top of your hands with your palms touching together and fingers pointed outwards towards the sky (a “praying” position).
 Gently set the wrapped watch onto paper towels inside a drawer or closet shelf where no items will press against it from above.

 - Leave the wrapped watch in a drawer or closet shelf for long-term storage.
 This is preferable to leaving it on top of other items.
-Such as sweaters that may compress it from above and potentially scratch its crystal (stainless steel case) due to direct contact with rough fabric.
+Such as sweaters that may compress it from above and potentially scratch its crystal (stainless steel case) due to direct contact with the rough fabric.
 For short-term periodic use, wrap your watch in a cloth or soft paper towel and place it inside a drawer.

 - When an urge hits you for some reason (maybe at work) never take your watch off.
 And put it in your mouth to hold the minute and hour hands still.
 This is a major no-no that some people may do only once.
 But can cause irreversible damage to not just their watch, but also parts of their teeth enamel by the acidic fluids from saliva interacting with those tooth surfaces over time.